Ansh7473/union_autobot/README.md

 -  CORN
 -  SEI
 -  CONFIG FOR RPC CHANGE
 -  SAFE Encrypted Codes No report No sybils
+-  Create https://github.com/Ansh7473/union_autobot/issues issue to add any specific route
 ## Important
 - NOTE- never use personal wallet testnet is free so use no fund wallet always
 - put babylon address in babylon txt destination transfer to babylon use that address